 The closer the VPN server is to your physical location, the faster the VPN service will be.

 If you select a VPN server that is located far away from your location then you will experience significant increases in latency rates and decreases in upload/download speeds.

-In other words, there is no one single comprehensive speed test for a VPN service.
+In other words, there is no one single comprehensive Security Gladiators Speed Test Tool for a VPN service.